 Lenny DellaRocca Founder/Co-Publisher

 began his publishing career as an editorial assistant with the Florida Arts Gazette in 1980, shortly after that, he joined the board of directors of the South Florida Poetry Institute.
-He founded The Electric Chair in the late 1980s, a poetry reading featuring one poet reading before a hand-picked audience.
+He founded The Electric Chair in the late 1980s.
 In 1989, DellaRocca joined the board of the Miami-based Hannah Kahn Poetry Foundation.
 He self-published Alphabetical Disorder in 2010.
 In 2015, NightBallet Press published his chapbook, The Sleep Talker.
 Blood and Gypsies was published in 2016.
+Many of the lit mags his work has been published in can be found on Google.

 Once upon a time, there was the South Florida Poetry Review.
 SoFloPoJo is, in a way, the reincarnation of SFPR with new and old voices from South Florida and around the world.